DNPPrograms.com

 • Clinical Practice Hours Required: 304 hours

-• Online Format: 100% online; not available to Tennessee students; Online Engagement Coordinators support online students
+• Online Format: 100% online; not available to Tennessee residents

-Students who bring in extra clinical hours from their MSN can wrap up a DNP at Gannon in 26 credits.
-Those who don’t have enough post-BSN clinical hours take a 1 – 6 credit course titled “Special Topics” to get up to the minimum.
+Students who bring in sufficient clinical hours from their MSN can wrap up an Online DNP at Gannon in 26 credits.
+Those who don’t have enough post-BSN clinical hours take a 1-6 credit course titled “Special Topics” to get up to the minimum threshold.
+The program is open to nurse administrators, nurse educators, and APRNs who hold active certification in their respective field.

 • Clinical Practice Hours Required: 500 hours